olgierdh/practical_mp/PITCHME.md

 ---

-### Example of using metaprogramming for generating bindings
+### Summary
+* Use libraries !
+* Use Tacit approach in order to divide complex functions into a set of simple ones
+* Use proper naming
+* Hide complex code behind simple to use interfaces

 ---

-Summary

----

-Thank You!
+### Thank You!
 Questions ?